mkt-Do/react-sandbox/README.md

 npm start
 ```

-## change code
+## Change Code
-if you change javascript code, write codes in '/src/js/' directory or css codes in '/src/css/' directory.
+If you change javascript code, write codes in '/src/jsx/' directory or css codes in '/src/css/' directory.
-You can use 'React', 'Redux' and 'FlowType'.
+You can use 'react', 'redux', 'react-router', 'redux-saga', 'material-ui' and 'flow-type'.

+## Directory
+### src/jsx/components/
+This directory is only component files.
+Components must render only.

+### src/jsx/index.jsx
+This file is entry file.

+### src/jsx/modules/
+This directory is `actions` and `reducers`.

+### src/jsx/sagas/
+This directory is `redux-saga` functions.

+### src/jsx/containers/
+This directory is connecting `components` and `modules`.